Mace-liu/Cl-Crawler/README.md

 # Cl-Crawler
-CL collector
+CL Crawler

-This is a web crawler to download the image and torrent form the special website 'you know that'.
+This crawler is used to download pictures and torrent from the special website 'you know that'.

-This crawler developed with Python 2.7 , run "cl.py" to use it.
+It's developed using python 2.7, run "cl.py" to use it.

 As a python beginner, It's my first experimental product.
-It leaves a lot to be desired.
+It has a lot of places to be perfect.